dedhiaparth98/dedhiaparth98/README.md

 ### Hi there 👋
 I am currently implementing various Deep Learning and Computer Vision algorithms.
 I also like designing systems and would like to develop a Microservice architecture.
-Feel free to contact me for backend engineer or Deep Learning Engineer.
+Feel free to contact me for Backend or Deep Learning Projects.

 About me: I like reading novels, painting, and trekking